vshcherbyna/igel/README.md

 Igel is a free UCI chess engine derived from GreKo 2018.01.
 It is not a complete chess program and requires some UCI compatible GUI software in order to be used.

+Currently the project is under development and there are no released versions yet.